MichaelLangbein/tdl2/backend/data/wiki/programming/linux.md

     - infamously has persistent durable file-handles, that can lock other programs to access a file
 - local:
   - `ntfs`: new tech file system. local. current microsoft format. journaling.
+    - notoriously has AFS, which are hidden metadata per file, often used for hacking payloads.
   - `fat`: by microsoft.
 No journaling. but compatible with more OS'es.
   - `xfs`: for extremely large files. journaling.
   - `ext`: pretty standard